dmtkfs/6130project/README.md

 Key Components:

 1. Containerized IDS Application:
     a.
-The IDS is containerized in an Alpine-based Docker image.
+The IDS is containerized in an Alpine-based Docker image..
     b.
 Key functionalities of the IDS so far include:
         i.
 Monitoring system processes.
         ii.
 Detecting container escapes (problematic for now).